sruthidasrg/yolo/README.md

-# Custom YOLO Object Detection Model
+# Custom YOLO Object Detection Model For Suspicious Activity Detection

 This repository contains a custom-trained YOLO-based object detection model designed to detect various objects related to safety and surveillance scenarios, such as **Assault**, **Fighting**, **Gun**, **Kidnapping**, and more.